Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action ('Update'), the resource ('topic'), and the method ('using JSON Patch operations').
-It differentiates from sibling update tools by specifying the operation format.
+The description clearly states the action ('Update'), the resource ('a topic'), and the specific method ('using JSON Patch operations').
+It is precise and distinguishes this tool from sibling tools like get-topic, create-topic, and delete-topic.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.